ramesaliyev/hello-erlang/README.md

     Y2.
     -> 5

-  `_` is the anonymous variable.
-This is exactly how it's meant to be used: to drop the value that would usually be placed there since we won't use it.
-The _ variable is always seen as unbound and acts as a wildcard for pattern matching.
+  `_` is the anonymous variable. this is exactly how it's meant to be used: to drop the value that would usually be placed there since we won't use it.
+The `_` variable is always seen as unbound and acts as a wildcard for pattern matching.

-  Pattern matching to unpack tuples will only work if the number of elements (the tuple's length) is the same.
+  pattern matching to unpack tuples will only work if the number of elements (the tuple's length) is the same.

     {_,_} = {4,5,6}.
     -> ** exception error: no match of right hand side value {4,5,6}

-  Tuples can also be useful when working with single values.
+  tuples can also be useful when working with single values.

     PreciseTemperature = {celsius, 23.213}.
     {kelvin, T} = PreciseTemperature.
     -> ** exception error: no match of right hand side value {celsius,23.213}

-  A tuple which contains an atom with one element following it is called a `tagged tuple`.
+  a tuple which contains an atom with one element following it is called a `tagged tuple`.

     {point, {X,Y}}.
 </details>